open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/metric-general.md

 [`ValueRecorder`](../api.md#valuerecorder).
 A Span's duration should be recorded onto this instrument regardless of whether the Span is sampled.

-The instrument's name name should be prefixed with a category and the Span's kind, using the pattern `{category}.{span.kind}.duration`.
+The instrument's name should be prefixed with a category and the Span's kind, using the pattern `{category}.{span.kind}.duration`.

 For Spans that follow one of the common semantic-conventional _areas_, the category